cradlerobotics/ST-AIR-Formal-Assurance/README.md

 These models abstract away low-level sensing, actuation, and continuous dynamics, focusing instead on discrete, hazard-driven decision-making at the architectural level.

-properties/

-Contains RoboCert (.rcert) specifications formalising the behavioural requirements derived from hazard analysis.
+properties - Contains RoboCert (.rcert) specifications formalising the behavioural requirements derived from hazard analysis.

 The properties are expressed as sequence-based assertions over observable interactions and capture:

 --hazard detection and mitigation,